Healthy Thinking & Coping Strategies

 - Spend time with others.

-- Help your co-workers as much as possible by sharing feelings and checking out how they're doing.
+- Help your co-workers as much as possible by sharing feelings and checking out how

 - Give yourself permission to feel rotten and share your feelings with others.